Mobile Attestation Fallback

 Use of a template client ensures that settings are easy to manage over time.
 For example, to add a scope to the mobile app it is added to both the HAAPI client and the template client, and it will then come into immediate effect for all previously created dynamic clients.

 The Implementing HAAPI Fallback tutorial provides worked examples of using DCR fallback.
-This first runs the Android HAAPI Code Example with a simple string secret, to explain the Identity Server and code changes.
+This first runs the Android HAAPI Code Example with a simple string secret, to explain the Curity Identity Server configuration and code changes.
 It then explains how to use stronger credentials based on Android keystores, to send either a client certificate or a client assertion during DCR registration.

 The Hypermedia Authentication API requires a mobile app's client identity to be verified before allowing authentication to be attempted.
 The preferred way to do this, for the majority of users, is by verifying the public signing certificate details of the production app.